-This document describes the most important insights about model optimization using the Post-training Optimization Tool (POT).
-The post-training optimization usually is the fastest way to get a low-precision model because it does not require a fine-tuning and thus, there is no need in the training dataset, pipeline and availability of the powerful training hardware.
-In some cases, it may lead to not satisfactory accuracy drop, especially when quantizing the whole model.
-However, it can be still helpful for fast performance evaluation in order to understand the possible speed up from low precision.
+This document describes the most common insights about model optimization using the Post-training Optimization Tool (POT).
+The post-training optimization usually is the fastest and easiest way to get a low-precision model because it does not require model fine-tuning and thus, there is no need in the training dataset, pipeline and availability of the powerful training hardware.
+In some cases, it may lead to not satisfactory accuracy drop, especially when optimizing the whole model.
+However, it can be still helpful for fast performance evaluation in order to understand the possible speed up when applying one or another optimization method.
 Before going into details we suggest reading the following POT documentation.

-The POT has lots of knobs that can be used to get an accurate quantized model.
+Post-training quantization is a basic feature of the POT and it has lots of knobs that can be used to get an accurate quantized model.
 However, as a starting point we suggest using the

 config/default_quantization_template.json in the POT directory) with default settings is shown below: